himbeles/mac-device-connect-daemon/README.md

 For the daemon to not be triggered repeatedly after connecting the device, a special stream handler (created by [Ford Parsons](https://github.com/snosrap/xpc_set_event_stream_handler/blob/master/xpc_set_event_stream_handler/main.m)) is used to "consume" the `com.apple.iokit.matching` event, as explained [here](https://github.com/snosrap/xpc_set_event_stream_handler).

 For example, this can be used to spoof the MAC address of an ethernet adapter when it is connected to the Mac.
-The setup is explained using the MAC spoofing scenario example files in `example-spoof-MAC` but can be generalized to arbitrary executables and devices.
+The setup is explained using the MAC spoofing scenario example files in `[example/spoof-MAC](example/spoof-MAC)` but can be generalized to arbitrary executables and devices.

 ## Put your shell script or executable into place